 Sec.
-23-44.
+23-39.
 Variances from Requirements.

 - a.
 The city council may grant a variance from the requirements of this article if: - 1.
 There are exceptional circumstances applicable to the site such that strict adherence to the provisions of this article will result in unnecessary hardship and not fulfill the intent of this article; - 2.
 The variance is in harmony with the general purpose and intent of this article; and - 3.
 In granting this variance, water quality has been protected, public safety and welfare has been assured, and substantial justice has been done. - b.
-A written request for a variance shall be submitted to the city clerk and shall state the specific variance sought and the reasons, with supporting data, for their granting.
+The owner of the affected property, an agent authorized in writing to act on the owner's behalf, or a person having written contractual interest in the affected property shall submit a written request for a variance to the city clerk as described in the administrative manual.
+This request shall state the specific variance sought and the reasons, with supporting data, for their granting.
 The request shall include descriptions, drawings, calculations and any other information that is necessary to evaluate the proposed variance. - c.
-The city engineer will conduct a review of the request for a variance and submit a report to the city council.
+The city manager will conduct a review of the request for a variance and submit a report to the city council.